Relations among characteristic classes of manifold bundles

 It is conceivable that the notion of kappa classes depends on which definition of the pushforwards one uses.
 We do not know whether $\pi_!$ and $\pi_{!PT}$ coincide for integral cohomology when $B = \BDiff M$.
 However, the following fact applies in most relevant cases.
 It is accepted in the literature, but we provide a proof for completeness.

 \begin{proposition} If $E \to B$ is a manifold bundle with structure group $\Diff M$ and $B$ is a CW complex of finite type, the pushforwards $\pi_{!PT}$ and $\pi_!$ coincide.

 In rational cohomology, $\pi_{!PT}$ and $\pi_!$ coincide for any CW complex $B$. \end{proposition} \begin{proof} One can check that the Pontryagin-Thom construction commutes with bundle pullbacks in an appropriate way so that $\pi_{!PT}$ satisfies the naturality property (2) from Proposition~\ref{pro:properties-pushforward}.
-For a CW complex $B$ of finite type, or in rational cohomology, we have (see e.g.~\cite[\S 3.F]{hatcher-at} for an overview)
+If we either work in rational cohomology or assume that $B$ is a CW complex of finite type, we have (see e.g.~\cite[\S 3.F]{hatcher-at} for an overview)

 So, we can assume without loss of generality that $B$ is a finite CW complex.
 Finally, we use the Lemma~\ref{lem:CW-complex-retract-of-manifold} below to reduce the case of a finite CW complex to the case of $B$ a closed oriented manifold.